 For sales in WV add 6% sales tax.

-Order Form, Hammers.
+Order Form for Hammers.
+Please print and use this order form if possible to help insure that we send the correct hammers.
 To order send your shipping address with check or money order to: Rizzetta Music, PO Box 530, Inwood, WV 25428.
 You are welcome to email me with your choices for handle grip and striking surfaces.
 I’ll reply with any special availability information; hammers are usually in stock.

 Nicholas Blanton can also make carbon hammers of my design; Nicholas Blanton Instruments.